Helping you to navigate your way through the U.S. immigration system …

-The new department's first priority is to protect the nation against further terrorist attacks.
+The DHS’s first priority is to protect the nation against further terrorist attacks.
 Component agencies will analyze threats and intelligence, guard our borders and airports, protect our critical infrastructure, and coordinate the response of our nation for future emergencies.

-As the largest investigative arm of the Department of Homeland Security, U.S. Immigration and Customs Enforcement (ICE) brings a unified and coordinated focus to the enforcement of federal immigration laws, customs laws, and, as of November 2003, air security laws.
+As the largest investigative arm of the Department of Homeland Security, ICE brings a unified and coordinated focus to the enforcement of federal immigration laws, customs laws, and air security laws.

-the single agency unifying the borders of the United States, the CBP also falls under the auspices of the Department of Homeland Security (DHS).
+The agency that monitors and protects the borders of the United States and enforces customs laws and regulations, the CBP also falls under the auspices of the Department of Homeland Security.